-Examples of support could include supplies and equipment, publications, such as books, magazines, newspapers, instructional CDs, videos, and software, electrical or electronic equipment, construction materials for small projects, admission fees, or teacher stipends for new programs.
+Grant funding could be awarded, for example, for: supplies/equipment for classrooms or clubs, publications (books, magazines, newspapers, instructional CDs, videos, software), electronic equipment, construction materials for campus projects, admission fees, and teacher stipends for new programs.

 The PTSA offers multiple scholarships in three categories to Sequoia Juniors each year, funded by support of the SHSEF.
 Junior Scholarships enable winners to cite the award on college applications their senior year.
 We hope the prestige of winning this award will help them pursue their dreams, plus provide some extra money for continuing their education.
 Awards are granted for the following categories: